AstrobioMike/AstrobioMike.github.io/R/basics.md

 our_table[ , 2] # notice when subsetting returns only one column, it returns a vector

   # only row 3, but both columns
-our_table[3, ] # notice when subsetting returns one row, but more than one column, it still returns a dataframe, this is important if it is wrapped up in larger code
+our_table[3, ] # notice when subsetting returns one row, but more than one column, it still returns a dataframe, these intricacies will become important when things are wrapped up in more code

   # we can force the original way to retain the table structure by adding the optional argument drop=F, like so:
 our_table[ , 2, drop=F]